 Fixed Operations & Maintenance (O&M)($/kW-year): These are all costs necessary to keep the storage system operational throughout the duration of the project that does not fluctuate based on energy throughput.

 Basic Variable O&M ($/mgawatt-hour): These are the costs that vary based on the usage of the BESS throughout the project’s life.
 These costs do not include fuel consumables.

 Warranty ($/kWh): Fees to ensure the appropriate performance and assurance of functionality throughout the project lifespan.

-Recycle & Disposal($/kW): The costs associated with the proper disposal of the components and the subcomponents of the ESS.
+Recycle & Disposal($/kW): The costs associated with the proper disposal of the components and the subcomponents of the BESS.
 These costs can involve the sorting of materials, transportation to the plant, and processing of the material in the plan.